-In comparison to other castles, Schloss Neuschwanstein is still in its infancy as it was built in the late 19th century.
-Its construction began on September 5, 1869 by King Ludwig II who spent his childhood at Schloss Hohenschwangau.
-This location is just a few hundred yards away from Neuschwanstein.
+Compared to other castles, Schloss Neuschwanstein is still in its infancy, as it was built in the late 19th century.
+Its construction began on September 5th, 1869, by King Ludwig II, who spent his childhood at Schloss Hohenschwangau, just a few hundred yards away from Neuschwanstein.

-Prior to his reign, Ludwig spent his days dreaming of medieval knights and exploring the surrounding Alps.
-After his father, King Maximilian died suddenly, Ludwig became King of Bavaria at an early age.
-While Ludwig and Bavarian politicians did not agree, he followed his heart and decided to build a castle rather than be concerned with political matters.
+Before his reign, Ludwig spent his days dreaming of medieval knights and exploring the surrounding Alps.
+After his father, King Maximilian, died suddenly, an 18-year-old Ludwig became King of Bavaria.
+While Ludwig and Bavarian politicians disagreed, he followed his heart and decided to build a castle rather than be concerned with political matters.
 It would be no ordinary castle but a palace in the sky.
-He chose to build it on the ruins of Vorder and Hinterhohenschwangau above Schloss Hohenschwangau where he was raised.
+He constructed it on the ruins of Vorderhohenschwangau and Hinterhohenschwangau above Schloss Hohenschwangau.

-Ludwig decided to build a castle resembling old German knight castles, which evolved into the Romanesque style during the planning stages.
-The king's passion for epic German sagas was influential regarding its design.
-In fact, stage set designers assisted with the design of the castle.
-Consequently, the interior depicts various scenes from the great operas written by Richard Wagner, which were based on the legends of Tannhauser and Lohengrin.
-An additional tower dwarfing the remainder of the castle was planned for the courtyard of Neuschwanstein but Ludwig died before its construction could begin.
-In fact, only 14 rooms of the castle were completely finished.
+Ludwig decided to build a castle resembling the old German knight castles, which evolved into the Romanesque style during the planning stages.
+The King's passion for epic German sagas was influential in its design.
+Stage set designer Christian Jank designed the castle, which the architect Eduard Riedel realized.
+Consequently, the interior depicts various scenes from the great operas written by Richard Wagner, based on the Tannhauser and Lohengrin legends.
+An additional tower dwarfing the rest of the castle was planned for Neuschwanstein's courtyard, but Ludwig died before its construction began.
+Only 14 rooms of the castle were completely finished.

-While construction was underway at Neuschwanstein, King Ludwig was building Linderhof and Herrenchiemsee castles with plans for a fourth structure.
-The king's relatives decided too much of the royal fortune was being squandered by the dreamer on his fairy tale castles so they had him declared insane.
-As a result, Ludwig was arrested on June 12 1886 at Neuschwanstein and taken to Berg Palace on Lake Starnberg.
-His body was discovered the next day in the lake along with his psychiatrist, Dr. Bernhard von Gudden.
-The king's death remains a mystery to this day.
-Some say he was murdered while others say it was suicide.
+While construction was underway at Neuschwanstein, King Ludwig was also building Linderhof and Herrenchiemsee castles with plans for a fourth structure.
+The King's relatives decided that too much of the royal fortune was being squandered by the dreamer on his fairy-tale castles, so they declared him insane.
+As a result, Ludwig was arrested on June 12th, 1886, at Neuschwanstein and taken to Berg Palace on Lake Starnberg.
+His body was discovered the next day in the lake with his psychiatrist, Dr. Bernhard von Gudden.
+The King's death remains a mystery to this day.
+Some say he was murdered, while others say it was suicide.

-Seven weeks after Ludwig's mysterious death, Schloss Neuschwanstein was opened to the public.
-Today, Neuschwanstein is one of the most popular castles to visit in Europe.
-Every year, approximately 1.3 million people visit the castle of the fairy tale king.
+The King never intended to make the castle accessible to others; however, seven weeks after Ludwig's mysterious death, Schloss Neuschwanstein was opened to the public.
+Today, Neuschwanstein is one of the most famous castles to visit in Europe.
+Approximately 1.3 million people visit the castle of the fairy-tale King every year.

-In my opinion, this is one of the must see castles in the world.
+Schloss Neuschwanstein is one of the must-see castles in the world.
 I visited the castle seven times and was amazed each time.
 Due to its location high atop a hill, it is a long uphill climb to the castle with numerous steps to navigate once inside.
 However, it is well worth the effort.
-There is a horse drawn carriage from the village to a location near the top of the hill for a small fee.
+There is a horse-drawn carriage from the village to a location near the top of the hill for a small fee.

-A guided tour of the castle interior is highly recommended.
-Purchasing tickets in the town before embarking on the uphill climb to the castle is also necessary.
-All of the finished rooms inside the castle exhibit exquisite detail in the wood carvings and paintings on the walls.
-However, three rooms in particular stand out from the rest.
+A guided tour of the castle interior is highly recommended and the only way to see the inside of the castle.
+Purchasing tickets online or in the town before embarking on the uphill climb to the castle is also necessary.
+The finished rooms inside the castle exhibit exquisite detail in the wood carvings and wall paintings.
+However, three rooms, in particular, stand out from the rest.